Historical Perspectives on Chamba Daka

 We are nevertheless faced with the question of where the vocabulary of Chamba Daka does come from.
 In order to illuminate the similarities between the vocabularies of Chamba Daka and Chamba Leko, this work discusses a list of lexical equivalents which are considered to be loans.

-Following these links you will find further analyses of Adamawa languages and contributions to paper collections:
+Under these links you will find further descriptions of Adamawa languages:

 Accompanying material: